 - Write to a target audience: Identifying a target audience will help you write words and examples that resonate with the right people.
 Research your listing area to learn about the demographics so you can target the correct audience and use descriptive words that fit the profile.

 Using the most impactful words to market and advertise your listings is quintessential in drawing an audience to your properties.
-It’s important to be creative and include words that highlight the best features of your listing as well as provide a full picture of the home to prospective clients.
+It’s essential to be creative and include words that highlight the best features of your listing as well as provide a complete picture of the home to prospective clients.
 The more effort you put into your description, the more qualified leads you’ll bring to your listing and be able to sell the property more quickly for your clients.